SURFsara-e-infra/curl_tests/README.md

 Scripts
 -------

-prepare_tests.sh: Prepares the test environment.
+prepare_test.sh: Prepares the test environment.

 settings.sh: A necessary input needs to be specified here like: remote server, username, password, protocol, storage path on the remote host, file size in KB, number of transfers, number of test files, number of